The Budget Backpacking Kit

 • Be sure to check out my many articles on budget gear, too.

-• I don’t claim this is the best set of gear for everyone and all situations.
-I will say I think it is a very good gear kit for the price and works well for three-season use.
-This kit will work well for a variety of conditions and places, whether on a multi-month thru-hike or a weekend jaunt.
-And it is a kit beyond just a theoretical exercise; most backpackers could realistically use this kit for moderate to advanced trips.
+• I don’t claim this is the best gear set for everyone and all situations.
+I think it is a very good gear kit for the price and works well for three-season use.
+This kit will work well for various conditions and places, whether on a multi-month thru-hike or a weekend jaunt.
+It is a kit beyond just theoretical exercise; most backpackers could realistically use this kit for moderate to advanced trips.

 Subscribe